Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/multiple-scenarios.md

 `Config.configure_scenario()^` method takes the data node configurations as parameter and returns the scenario configuration `ScenarioConfig^`.

-??? note "Scenario with Tasks"
+??? note "Configure scenarios from task configurations"

-    This example only have additional data node configurations.
-Note that you can also add data node configurations along with task configurations if needed.<br>
+    For simplicity purpose, we only consider scenario configurations made of additional data node configurations.
+Note that you can also add data node configurations along with task configurations if your scenario use case require some data processingneeded.<br>
     For more details, see the [task orchestration](../task-orchestration/scenario-config.md) page.

-For more details, see the
-[scenario configuration](../sdm/scenario/scenario-config.md) page.
+For more details on the various way of creating a scenario configuration, see the [scenario configuration](../sdm/scenario/scenario-config.md) page.

 ## Scenario Creations